freeverseio/laos-public-docs/guides/how-to-with-api/collection-setup.md

 ### 2. Create the Collection

-Use the following mutation to create your collection:
+Provide your collection name and symbol in the following mutation:

 ```javascript
 const createCollectionMutation = `